ex208/Positive_Selection_Pipeline/README.md

 # README

 ## Positive selection Detection

+For packages, software, libraries required for the following code:
+**pip install -r requirements.txt**

 Note: In order to execute  the following the **dickeya.db**, **dickeya_cds_aa.fasta** and **dickeya_cds_nt.fasta** are required
 #### 1. CAZy sequences for Dickeya
 The first step is to obtain the input sequence data.
 Those data derive from CAZy.